Can Highlights extract annotations made with other apps?

 Yes, Highlights supports per file tagging.
-Select a color for Tags in Preferences –> PDF –> “Underlining power tools”.
+Select a color for Tags in the Power Tools Preference-pane on macOS or in the Power Tools-section in Document Settings on iOS and iPadOS.
 Underline the words or short sentences in the PDF you want to use as a tag with the selected color.
 Tags will be embedded as PDF keywords and exported as Finder-tags when saving.

 No, not yet.

 Why does it not support older versions?

 Highlights requires macOS Catalina (10.15) and above for text and table recognition features which uses new machine learning APIs that are not available on older releases of macOS.

 Can I open documents as a new tab by default?

 Yes, this is a system level setting in macOS: Open System Preferences go to General and change the Prefer tabs when opening documents option to Always.
 (The default is In Full Screen Only).